jlan84/sql-assignment/sprint.md

                 (7 rows)

 3. Now calculate the columnwise percentage of users from each service.
-You will need [this](http://stackoverflow.com/questions/6207224/calculcating-percentages-with-group-by-query).
+You will need to use [GROUP BY](http://stackoverflow.com/questions/6207224/calculcating-percentages-with-group-by-query).

 Extra Tutorial: